-Everybody loves a good peanut chicken dish, but depending on where you get it, it’s not always the healthiest and can often be full of unhealthy additives.
-With this paleo version by Julie Simpson, you’re guaranteed clean and healthy ingredients without sacrificing flavour.
+Everybody loves a good Thai peanut chicken recipe, but depending on where you get it, it’s not always the healthiest and can often be full of unhealthy additives.
+With this paleo version by Julie Simpson, you’re guaranteed clean and healthy ingredients without sacrificing flavor.
 Great for weeknights when time isn’t an option, you can throw it in the slow cooker and forget it’s there!
 Easy, simple, and delicious!

-- Chop the chicken breasts into bite size pieces and add both the chicken and the onion into the bottom of the slower cooker.
+- Chop the chicken breasts into bite-size pieces and add both the chicken and the onion to the bottom of the slower cooker.

-- In a bowl, whisk together the rest of the ingredients to make the sauce.
+- Whisk together the rest of the ingredients in a bowl to make the sauce.
 Pour the sauce over the chicken and onions in the slow cooker.